microsoft/globe/README.md

 Initial release of the code pulled out of a larger codebase for public consumption.

-## Roadmap
+## To-Do

-- Set up Jest to run with TypeScript and TSDX and in watch mode
+### Set up Jest to run with TypeScript and TSDX and in watch mode

+Right now the tests are too rudimentary and are in JavaScript.
+Doing this will make it easier, faster and less error-prone to test the library.

-- Set up automated GitHub and NPM releases
+### Set up automated GitHub and NPM releases

+We don't cut releases too often, but this will still be useful to make the release process reproducible, reliable and consistent.

-- Add more docs, especially around formatting based on OS date time settings
+### Add more docs, especially around formatting based on OS date time settings

+We're in a process of redesigning the OS-formatting portion of this library and will publish a design documentation first and an implementation PR second when we're ready to invest more resources into improving this.

+### Throw a custom error when hitting an unexpected OS date and time format string

+This will be useful when attempting to catch this exact error.
+Right now we only throw this error so barring programming errors any error that can possibly be caught is this one, but it will be better to provide prototype equality (`e instanceof OSDateTimeError`) to be able to catch more selectively and confidently.

 ## Contributing